Searching ...

 City comparison between VA and South Carolina

-The southern United States is one of the fastest-growing regions in the country.
+The southern United States is one of the country’s fastest-growing regions.
 Residents cite housing affordability, growing job markets, low cost of living, and the warm climate as reasons the area is the perfect place to consider living.

 everyday foods for everyday living

-The Sperling Best Places index has developed a scoring system that helps compare the cost of living for two places.
-The national average is 100.
+The Sperling Best Places Index helps compare the cost of living for two places.
+The national average is set at 100.
 Any score below the national average indicates an area’s goods and services are overall cheaper than the rest of the United States.
 Conversely, a score above 100 means they are more expensive.

-States with a higher population see a higher demand for goods and services.
-Virginia’s population is about 3.4 million people in this case, and it has a higher overall cost of living, with a score of 103.7.
+States with a higher population typically have more demand for goods and services.
+Virginia’s population is about 3.4 million more than South Carolina.
+It also has a higher overall cost of living, with a score of 101.3.

 Virginia